Dirac geometry II: Coherent cohomology: Introduction

 is an equivalence of $\infty$-categories, and the target $\infty$-category is equivalent to the $1$-category of formal groups over $X'$ with descent data along $f \colon X' \to X$.
-Moreover, if $\mathcal{G}$ is a formal group over $X$, then we define its Lie algebra
+Moreover, if $\mathcal{G}$ is a formal group over $X$, then we define its Lie algebra to be the vector bundle

-to be the vector bundle on $X$ associated with the conormal sheaf at the zero section.
+associated with the conormal sheaf at the zero section.
 Since $\mathcal{G}$ is abelian, the Lie bracket on this vector bundle will be zero, so we do not take the trouble to define it.

-We end with a number of applications of Dirac geometry to algebraic topology, which we encode as a six-functor formalism on the $\infty$-category of anima following Liu--Zheng~\cite{liuzheng} and Mann~\cite[Appendix~A.5]{mann}.
+We end with a number of applications of Dirac geometry to algebraic topology, which we encode as a six-functor formalism on the $\infty$-category of anima following the general theory of Liu--Zheng~\cite{liuzheng} and Mann~\cite[Appendix~A.5]{mann}.
 The definition of this six-functor formalism is informed by the fact that anima are ``discrete'' objects, as opposed to ``continuous'' objects.
 So we declare that every map of anima $f \colon T \to S$ is a local isomorphism and that a map of anima $f \colon T \to S$ is proper if its fibers are equivalent to finite sets, including the empty set.
 By~\cite[Proposition~A.5.10]{mann}, this determines a six-functor formalism on $\mathcal{S}$ that to an anima $S$ assigns the functor $\infty$-category